 Here we are making a case for the importance of calibration training.
 Qualitative risk management pretends experts are infallible.
 They never got a second opinion from a doctor followed by a third.
 Subject matter experts are only human after all.
-Quantitive risk management knows the limitations of subject-matter experts’ judgements and chooses to compensate for that.
+Quantitative risk management knows the limitations of subject-matter experts’ judgments and chooses to compensate for that.

 6. Arbitrary Scales or Scale Response Psychology

 Another case of willful ignorance.
 There is no shortage of research on how our choices in scale design impact the result.
-Quantitive risk management does not use scales.
+Quantitative risk management does not use scales.